merceamvi/cleanvehiclesSpain/README.md

 ## **Reproducibility and Support**
 This script has been carefully designed to facilitate reproducibility and transparency.
 If you encounter any issues or have questions, please open an issue in this repository or contact the corresponding author of the article.

+## **License and Citation**

+This script is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+You are free to copy, modify, and distribute the work as long as you provide appropriate credit to the original authors.

+### Citation

+If you use or adapt this script for your work, please cite the following authors:

+- **Mercè Amich**, Department of Quantitative Methods, University of the Basque Country (UPV/EHU), Avda.
+Lehendakari Aguirre, 83, E48015 Bilbao, Spain.
+E-mail: [merce.amich@ehu.eus](mailto:merce.amich@ehu.eus)
+- **Manuel Tomás**, Basque Centre for Climate Change (BC3), Scientific Campus of the University of the Basque Country, Building 1, 1st floor, Sarriena s/n, E48940 Leioa, Spain.
+E-mail: [manuel.tomas@bc3research.org](mailto:manuel.tomas@bc3research.org)
+- **Iñaki Arto**, Basque Centre for Climate Change (BC3), Scientific Campus of the University of the Basque Country, Building 1, 1st floor, Sarriena s/n, E48940 Leioa, Spain.
+E-mail: [inaki.arto@bc3research.org](mailto:inaki.arto@bc3research.org)
+- **Petr Mariel**, Department of Quantitative Methods, University of the Basque Country (UPV/EHU), Avda.
+Lehendakari Aguirre, 83, E48015 Bilbao, Spain.
+E-mail: [petr.mariel@ehu.es](mailto:petr.mariel@ehu.es), Tel: +34.94.601.3848, Fax: +34.94.601.3754

+Please ensure that proper attribution is given when citing or using the script in your research or projects.